 Alternative Measures: Information for Victims of Adult and Youth Crime

-Prince Edward Island has an Alternative Measures Program which is used to divert people from the criminal court system while still holding them accountable for what they have done.
+This publication is for anyone who wants to be informed about Prince Edward Island’s Alternative Measures Program, which is used to divert people from the criminal court system while still holding them accountable for what they have done.
 The program consists of out-of-court options for youth from age 12 to their 18th birthday, and for adults 18 and older.

 Out-of-court measures are used to: